• Skip to main content

 Equipment

-I use this medium cookie scoop which measures out 1 ½ Tablespoons - it's a size 40 - to portion out these cookies.
+Cookie scoop - To bake these cookies, I use this medium cookie scoop which measures out 1½ Tablespoons of dough.
+It's a size 40.
 I love using a cookie scoop for drop cookies.
-It creates uniformly sized cookie dough balls, which helps them to bake evenly.
+It keeps them uniform in size, which also helps them to bake evenly.

-Another tip for uniform cookies is to use a round cookie cutter or the rim of an upside down glass to push the cookies back into a round shape.
+Round cookie cutters - Use a round cookie cutter or the rim of an upside down glass to swirl the cookies back into a round shape after baking.
 Do this as soon as you remove them from the oven while they are still hot and pliable.
-Place the cookie cutter or glass over the top of the cookie and carefully scoot it in gentle circles so the cookie edges become round again.
-I've had this set of round cookie cutters for years, and I use it all the time.
+I've had this cookie cutter set for years, and I use it all the time.

 Storage